gazette/core/docs/architecture_overview.rst

 2) The master looks at the write and determines that it is writing to the current journal, as well as what master believes is the current write-offset.
    The master will queue up any other competing writes.
-3) The master begins a `two-phase commit <http://en.wikipedia.org/wiki/Two-phase_commit_protocol>`_.
+3) The master begins a `two-phase commit`_.
 It sends (its idea of) the current write-offset and the topology of the replica set to the other two broker-nodes in the replica set.
-4) If a non-master broker-node agrees with master, it sends back a `100 continue response <http://httpstatusdogs.com/100-continue>`_ to the master.
+4) If a non-master broker-node agrees with master, it sends back a `100 continue response`_ to the master.
 5) If master receives the continue response from all replica set members, it enters the second phase of the commit.
 It will send the write to its own log, and to the other members to be replicated.